 This course will focus on the current trends and events that have an influence on Deaf and hard of hearing individuals in society.
-The various agencies serving the Deaf will be researched, discussed, and analyzed.
-Current events in the world and how they impact the Deaf community will be discussed.
+The various agencies serving the Deaf will be researched, and analyzed.
+Current events in the world and how they impact the Deaf community will be topics of interest to report.
 Further topics may include the ongoing debates of education, medical breakthroughs, forms of communication, Deaf professionals, and other topics as deemed relevant as they relate to Deafness.
-Students will be required to visit and interview an employee of an agency serving the Deaf and create a PowerPoint presentation to show the class.
-Students must be fluent enough to sign for themselves and understand the teacher's presentation taught in ASL.
-Prerequisites: ASL 201 with a "B" or better.
+Students will be required to visit and interview an employee of an agency serving the Deaf and create a presentation to pass into the instructor.
+Prerequisites: ASL 102 with a "B" or better.